KenEkanem/100DaysOfCode/Day1/README.md

-# Day 1 of Hundred DaysOfCode
+# Day 1 of 100DaysOfCode

 ## Goals